What Is Daikon Radish Good For? Nutrition, Benefits and Recipes - Dr. Axe

 Health Benefits

-1. High in Antioxidants
+1. High in antioxidants

 Daikon radishes are a great source of antioxidants, which are important compounds that help neutralize harmful free radicals to prevent oxidative damage to the cells.
 In particular, daikon radishes are rich in quercetin and ferulic acid, two polyphenols that have been linked to a long list of health benefits.

-Consuming a diet filled with high antioxidant foods could potentially help reduce the risk of many chronic conditions.
+Consuming a diet filled with high-antioxidant foods could potentially help reduce the risk of many chronic conditions.
 One study out of the Netherlands even found that increased intake of cruciferous veggies could be associated with a lower risk of several types of cancer, including lung, stomach, colon and rectal cancer.

-2. Supports Weight Loss
+2. Supports weight loss

 Daikon radishes are high in fiber and low in calories, making them a great addition to a healthy weight loss diet.
 Fiber moves slowly through the digestive tract, keeping you feeling fuller for longer to combat cravings and increase weight loss.

-In fact, according to a 2009 study published in Journal of Nutrition, increasing total fiber intake was tied to a decreased risk of weight gain and fat gain in women.
+In fact, according to a 2009 study published in the Journal of Nutrition, increasing total fiber intake was tied to a decreased risk of weight gain and fat gain in women.

 Not only that, but upping your intake of cruciferous vegetables could also help boost weight loss.
 Interestingly enough, one study out of Boston reported that each daily serving of cruciferous veggies was linked to 0.68 pounds of weight loss over a two-year period.

-3. Balances Blood Sugar
+3. Balances blood sugar

 Adding daikon to your diet is an easy way to help stabilize blood sugar levels.
 This is due to the effects of fiber, which helps slow the absorption of sugar in the bloodstream to prevent spikes and crashes in blood sugar levels.

 In addition to maintaining better blood sugar control, some research suggests that cruciferous vegetables like the daikon radish could also aid in the prevention of type 2 diabetes as well.
-A 2016 review analyzed the diets of over 306,000 people and found that regular consumption of cruciferous veggies was tied to a significantly lower risk of developing type 2 diabetes.
+A 2016 review analyzed the diets of more than 306,000 people and found that regular consumption of cruciferous veggies was tied to a significantly lower risk of developing type 2 diabetes.

-4. Promotes Immune Health
+4. Promotes immune health

 Daikon radishes are excellent vitamin C foods.
 This nutrient is an essential water-soluble vitamin that plays a key role in immune function.